exporl/apex/documentation/creatingexperimentfiles/index.md

 determining which internal amplification is necessary for a given wave file to achieve a certain sound pressure level.

-Apex3 provides a GUI to ease calibration.
-Apex3 can only calibrate parameters, i.e., it can set a parameter to a certain value such that the resulting physical magnitude is the one defined in the experiment file in the element.
+APEX 4 provides a GUI to ease calibration.
+APEX 4 can only calibrate parameters, i.e., it can set a parameter to a certain value such that the resulting physical magnitude is the one defined in the experiment file in the element.